 Becoming a parent is the best thing.
 But it’s also the most terrifying thing.
 Nothing will make you love more, or worry more.
 It’s amazing and it’s infuriating.
 It comes with the highest of highs and the lowest of lows.
+There are days when you feel more weighed down than a weighted blanket.
 But that’s what makes it so beautiful.
 And being so many of us have been through the experience, we all have a lot of advice for new parents.

 Having kids changes you.
 And it can take a while to feel comfortable with the new you.
 It changes your relationship.
 There will be days when you see your partner holding the baby, and your heart could burst because you love them so much.
 Then there are days when just the sound of them breathing makes you want to scream!
 Those days get fewer once the baby starts sleeping at night!

 It’s amazing that we can spend hours pacing the room trying to get these tiny creatures to sleep, yet as soon as they are down you miss them an insane amount and your arms feel empty without them.

 There will be a moment in the not to distant future that brings you to your knees.
 It could be a spilt bottle of milk that took you forever to express.
 It could be an explosive poo (no one warned me about those).
 But in that moment the only thing you will want is someone else to come and be an adult for you.
 You get through it, and eventually you will look back on the moment that you literally cried over spilt milk and laugh.